spences10/blog.scottspence.me/src/pages/2018/2018-02-28-styled-components/index.md

 all with CSS, it was a chore rather than something I enjoyed doing.

 Customary gif of Perter Griffin messing around with the venetian blinds.
-I'm not going to add it, everyone is sick of seeing it.
+I'm not going to add it, everyone is sick of seeing it I'm sure 😁.

-That was until I used `styled-components` 💅 with my team on the Chingu build to learn project we worked on, Marina in particular was such an inspiration for me watching how components were styled.
+That was until I used `styled-components` 💅 with my team on the Chingu build to learn project we worked on, Marina in particular was such an inspiration for me watching how components were styled and really gave me the confidence to start using CSS-inJS.

 I want to share what I have learned so far by going through styling a basic react application.

 ☝️ so, to be clear, this is what I have learned so far and this will probably change as a learn more.

+There's some basic CSS concepts in this post that I was not aware of before starting out with `styled-components` that I presume are assumed in styling web pages.

 Ok lets bootstrap the basic react application you get when using [Create React App] with [`npx`], if you have Create React App